AMReX-Codes/amrex/Docs/sphinx/source/AmrCore.rst

 Using FluxRegisters
 -------------------

-AMReX_FluxRegister.cpp/H contains the class FluxRegister, which is derived from the class BndryRegister (in Src/Boundary/AMReX_BndryRegister).
+AMReX_FluxRegister.cpp/H contains the class :cpp:`FluxRegister`, which is derived from the class :cpp:`BndryRegister` (in Src/Boundary/AMReX_BndryRegister).
 In the most general terms, a FluxRegister is a special type of BndryRegister that stores and manipulates data (most often fluxes) at coarse-fine interfaces.
-A simple usage scenario comes from a conservative discretization of a hyperbolic system:
+A simple usage scenario comes from a conservative discretization of a hyperbolic
+system:

 .. math::

    \frac{\partial\phi}{\partial t} = \nabla\cdot{\bf F}
    \rightarrow
-   \frac{\phi_{i,j}^{n+1}-\phi_{i,j}^n}{\Delta t} = \frac{F_{i+\myhalf,j}-F_{i-\myhalf,j}}{\Delta x} + \frac{F_{i,j+\myhalf} - F_{i,j-\myhalf}}{\Delta y}.
+   \frac{\phi_{i,\,j}^{n+1}-\phi_{i,\,j}^n}{\Delta t} = \frac{F_{i+^1\!/_2,\,j}-F_{i-^1\!/_2,\,j}}{\Delta x} + \frac{F_{i,\,j+^1\!/_2} - F_{i,\,j-^1\!/_2}}{\Delta y}.

 Consider a two-level, two-dimensional simulation.
 A standard methodology for advancing the solution in time is to first advance the coarse grid solution ignoring the fine level, and then advance the fine grid solution using the coarse level only to supply boundary conditions.
 At the coarse-fine interface, the area-weighted fluxes from the fine grid advance do not in general match the underlying flux from the coarse grid face, resulting in a lack of global conservation.
 Note that for subcycling-in-time algorithms (where for each coarse grid advance, the fine grid is advanced :math:`r` times using a coarse grid time step reduced by a factor of :math:`r`, where :math:`r` is the refinement ratio), the coarse grid flux must be compared to the area *and* time-weighted fine grid fluxes.
-A FluxRegister accumulates and ultimately stores the net difference in fluxes between the coarse grid and fine grid advance over each face over a given coarse time step.
+A :cpp:`FluxRegister` accumulates and ultimately stores the net difference in fluxes between the coarse grid and fine grid advance over each face over a given coarse time step.
 The simplest possible synchronization step is to modify the coarse grid solution in coarse cells immediately adjacent to the coarse-fine interface are updated to account for the mismatch stored in the FluxRegister.
-This can be done “simply” by taking the coarse-level divergence of the data in the FluxRegister using the reflux function.
+This can be done “simply” by taking the coarse-level divergence of the data in the FluxRegister using the :cpp:`reflux` function.

-The Fortran routines that perform the actual floating point work associated with incrementing data in a FluxRegister are contained in the files AMReX_FLUXREG_F.H and AMReX_FLUXREG_xD.F.
+The Fortran routines that perform the actual floating point work associated with incrementing data in a :cpp:`FluxRegister` are contained in the files AMReX_FLUXREG_F.H and AMReX_FLUXREG_xD.F.

 AmrParticles and AmrParGDB
 --------------------------

-The AmrCore/ directory contains derived class for dealing with particles in a multi-level framework.
-The description of the base classes are given in Chapter `[Chap:Particles] <#Chap:Particles>`__.
+The AmrCore/ directory contains derived classes for dealing with particles in a multi-level framework.
+The description of the base classes are given in the chapter on :ref:`Chap:Particles`.

-AMReX_AmrParticles.cpp/H contains the classes AmrParticleContainer and AmrTracerParticleContainer, which are derived from the classes ParticleContainer (in Src/Particle/AMReX_Particles) and TracerParticleContainer (in Src/Particle/AMReX_TracerParticles).
+AMReX_AmrParticles.cpp/H contains the classes :cpp:`AmrParticleContainer`
+and :cpp:`AmrTracerParticleContainer`, which are derived from the classes :cpp:`ParticleContainer` (in Src/Particle/AMReX_Particles) and :cpp:`TracerParticleContainer` (in Src/Particle/AMReX_TracerParticles).

-AMReX_AmrParGDB.cpp/H contains the class AmrParGDB, which is derived from the class ParGDBBase (in Src/Particle/AMReX_ParGDB).
+AMReX_AmrParGDB.cpp/H contains the class :cpp:`AmrParGDB`, which is derived from the class :cpp:`ParGDBBase` (in Src/Particle/AMReX_ParGDB).

 Advection_AmrCore Example
 =========================